ashah1002/PredatorPreySim/README.md

 Work in progress

 ## To-Do
+- Raycasting for agent "vision"
+- Spatial partitioning for collisons/rays
-- Neural Network brain for agents
+- Neural Network for agent "brain"